SFe-Team-was-taken/SFe/compatibility-specification/compatspec32.md

 ### SF 2.04 specification compatibility

 If a legacy SF player is not fully compatible with the SF 2.0x specification, then SFe32 files might not work properly.

-### Trailing sdta chunk (TSC) mode

-Because such files will not work with all legacy SF players, including sound cards, TSC mode is disabled by default, to ensure compatibility.

-We strongly recommend that you use SFe64 rather than SFe32 with TSC mode.

-Saga also warns against using TSC mode due to compatibility concerns.

 ### INFO chunk and legacy compatibility